 May families attend?

-We encourage families to attend Orientation.
+We encourage families to attend New Student and Family Orientation Day.
 Family Orientation sessions are designed to answer family questions and concerns.
 The majority of the family sessions will run concurrently with student orientation sessions.
 We ask families to attend their specific sessions while their student attends the student specific sessions.
 This is intentional so students may begin their transition to life as a college student.

 What do I need to bring to Orientation?